-This 10 minute closet doors to curtain transformation is one of the easiest do it yourself projects that I have attempted.
-In fact in may have only taken me 15 minutes once the process began.
-The first thing you need for this closet door to curtain transformation are closet doors that you would like to remove.
+This 10-minute closet doors to curtain transformation is one of the easiest do-it-yourself projects that I have attempted.
+In fact, it may have only taken me 15 minutes once the process began.
+The first thing you need for this closet door to curtain transformation is closet doors that you would like to remove.

-Items you will need on hand for this DIY closet doors transformation:
+Items you will need on hand for this DIY closet doors transformation

 Tension/Spring mounted curtain rod

 Screwdriver (Flathead and/or Phillips)

 I started by measuring the length and height of the closet so I knew what length of the curtain I would need and also how long of a curtain rod I should purchase.